danielricks/textplayer/Readme.md

 This code provides an interface for running text-based games using Frotz.

-Keep in mind that if there is more than one instance of Frotz running, everything will break.
+Keep in mind that if there is more than one instance of Frotz running, there are no guarantees it will work.

 ## Requirements